Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but extra land must be available in order to install the needed piping for a geothermal system.
+In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a fantastic alternative for certain northern climates, but more land must be available in order to install the required piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.

-a complimentary in-home quote.
-We are happy to answer any and all of your questions to help you choose the right option for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a complimentary in-home quote.
+We are here to answer any and all of your questions to make sure you make the right decision for your home.